Preston-Landers/Prompt-Like-A-Pro/README.md

 - **Manage Your Workspace**: Always
   [write prompts in a text editor](#never-compose-inside-the-chat-window) first to avoid losing your work.
-Start a [fresh chat](#start-a-new-chat) for each new problem to keep the model focused and avoid context window weirdness ("attractor states").
+Start a [fresh chat](#start-a-new-chat) for each new problem to keep the model focused and avoid context window weirdness and "attractor states".
 When a chat gets long, ask the model to [summarize the key points](#ask-for-a-summary) before you start a new one.

 - **Iterate and Cross-Examine**: Treat it like a real conversation.
 The first